jina-ai/jina/docs/concepts/serving/executor/create.md

 Executors use `docarray.DocumentArray` as their input and output data structure.
 [Read DocArray's docs](https://docs.docarray.org) to see how it works.
 ```

-An {class}`~jina.Executor` is a self-contained microservice exposed using gRPC or HTTP protocol.
+An {class}`~jina.Executor` is a self-contained microservice exposed using a gRPC or HTTP protocol.
 It contains functions (decorated with `@requests`) that process `DocumentArray`s.
 Executors follow three principles:

 1. An Executor should subclass directly from the `jina.Executor` class.